 Many lifts are fitted with a emergency stop function which means that if the lift is experiencing problems it will stop rather than risk the lives of the occupants.
 The problem is that the emergency stop could cause more problems than it solves.

 A crash either at the top or bottom of the elevator shaft is probably the worst accident and the one which has the more potential to injure human life.

 Elevator accidents can be extremely traumatic as well as causing physical injuries and for this reason, Accident Advice Helpline do not believe you should suffer.
-A 30 second test from these Hawarden ‘no win, no fee*’ practitioners can quickly establish the validity of your claim and thereafter seek the compensation you deserve.
-Call free on 0800 689 0500 or 0333 500 0993 from a mobile phone for free, no obligation advice about making a claim.
+Our 30-second test can quickly establish the validity of your claim and thereafter seek the compensation you deserve.
+Call us today on 0800 689 0500 or 0333 500 0993 from a mobile phone for free, no-obligation advice about making a claim.